awslabs/stable-diffusion-aws-extension/docs/en/user-guide/multi-user.md

 1. To meet your specific requirements, create new users, passwords, and roles.
 Once you click on "Next Page," the newly created users will be visible.
 To ensure the configuration changes related to the new users take effect in the web UI server, it is necessary to restart the web UI again.
 ![add user](../images/multi_user/multi-user-8.png)

-2. After successfully restarting the web UI, access the page and log in using the newly created username and password.
+2. Open another incognito browser, and log in using the newly created username and password.
 3. When accessing the Amazon SageMaker tab, the displayed content may vary for different users.

 ### Manage Exisitng User